doomlab/shiny-server/MOTE Blogdown/content/deptdiffM.md

 # Example

 In a study to test the effects of science fiction movies on people's belief in the supernatural, seven people completed a measure of belief in the supernatural before and after watching a popular science fiction movie.
 Higher scores indicated high levels of belief.
 The mean difference score was 1.143, while the standard deviation of the difference scores was 2.12 (the standard error difference was .800).
-The data is included at [GitHub](https://github.com/doomlab/shiny-server/tree/master/MOTE/examples).
+The data are available on [GitHub](https://github.com/doomlab/shiny-server/tree/master/MOTE/examples).
 Example output from JASP, SPSS, and SAS are shown below.

 **JASP**
 ![Dependent t JASP](https://raw.githubusercontent.com/doomlab/shiny-server/master/MOTE/examples/dependent%20t%20JASP.png)